Published Jun 2, 2022

 Effects of Osteoporosis on the Body

-Most notably, osteoporosis makes it much easier to experience a fracture due to a fall.
 If a person has low bone mass, the fractures can be severe, putting a person at a higher risk of disability or death.
 Osteoporosis can also result in bone pain that can make day-to-day living difficult.
+Additionally, osteoporosis may increase the risk of developing kidney stones (the two have a bidirectional relationship), of being diagnosed with myocardial infarction, and of experiencing severe renal impairment.

 Osteoporosis Treatments